jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Now that we've got those directional _lies_ out of the way, let's discuss how to find the _truth_.
-The hour hand of a 24-hour analog watch follows the apparent path of the sun very well, so it comes in pretty handy as a compass.
+The hour hand of a 24-hour analog watch follows the apparent path of the sun very well, so it comes in handy as a compass.
 With a little trickery, even a 12-hour watch will do.

 But first you'll have to identify your solar noon.
 Calculate it or look